-Only children aged 5 and over can be tested.
-A parent or guardian must then perform the swab test, providing they are comfortable in doing so.
+If you are including children in your application , please note that a parent or guardian must then perform the swab test, providing they are comfortable in doing so.

 Once you’ve completed your test the swab will then be sent off for analysis and you will receive a text message within 48 hours with your result.